-Table 2 is included for completeness.
+The table below lists the sites which have been considered for inclusion in this plan but which have been discounted or changed, and includes the reasons for their exclusion.
 It includes sites which appeared in earlier versions of the plan but which have subsequently been amended and now appear in a different form, for example where a smaller site has been merged with another site to form a more viable allocation.
-It also includes sites which are part of designated employment areas and where no change of use is proposed, and therefore no allocation is required; and sites which are judged to be unavailable for development in the plan period
+It also includes sites which are part of designated employment areas and where no change of use is proposed, and therefore no allocation is required; and sites which are judged to be unavailable for development in the plan period.
+Some of these sites form 'reasonable alternatives' to the proposed allocations in the Sustainability appraisal process.